StefRuseva88/selenium-ide/README.md

 - **Login and Logout**: Validates login with proper credentials and log-out redirection.
 - **Appointment Booking**: Tests appointment form with field selections, submission, and confirmation page verification.

+### Saucedemo
+- **Login with Invalid User and Retry**: Implements conditional login retry after invalid credentials.
+- **Add to Cart**: Logs in, adds an item, and verifies cart contents.
+- **Remove from Cart**: Validates item removal after adding to the cart.

 ## Additional Resources
 - [Selenium IDE Commands Reference](https://www.selenium.dev/selenium-ide/docs/en/api/commands)
 - This suite is designed for educational purposes, demonstrating comprehensive test coverage on popular demo applications and practical Selenium techniques.